Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

 A Melting Pot of Beliefs

-Believe whatever you like — but never claim that your truth is the truth.
+The unspoken rule was simple: believe whatever you like, but never claim that your truth is the truth.

 A Culture of Power, Wealth, and Status